kgilds/R-for-Nonprofit-Evaluation/README.md

 ## Access to Powerful Analysis Tools

-Nonprofit Organizations  have access to the most powerful data analysis tools available  and I am not sure how many Nonprofit actually know this fact.
+Nonprofit Organizations  have access to the most powerful data analysis tools available.
+How many nonprofit organizations are even aware of this or have the capacity to take advantage of these tools.
 This is not a special program through Tech Soup or Microsoft.
-Google, Facebook,  Amazon, all use R and or Python to analyze their massive amounts of data.
+R and Python are available for any organization to person to utilize.

 ## Assumptions: